Turkey Town Film Screening and Q&A

 Wild turkeys are everywhere!
 The population has exploded in Massachusetts in recent years, to the point where wild turkeys have made their homes in our suburbs and cities.
 Their presence has had a polarizing effect on our community—some welcome them, others would prefer they disappear.
 Turkey Town is a documentary short that explains the comeback of the wild turkey population in Massachusetts and explores the social and environmental consequences, both positive and negative, of their return.

-The Public Library of Brookline is delighted to present a screening of Turkey Town, followed by a Q&A with local filmmaker Aynsley Floyd and ornithologist and author Scott Weidensaul.
+The Public Library of Brookline is delighted to present a screening of Turkey Town, followed by a Q&A with local filmmaker Aynsley Floyd, ornithologist and author Scott Weidensaul, and wildlife biologist Jim Cardoza.

 About the speakers: